wmichalak/canteracontainer/readme.md

 ```

 The size of this container is about 3 GB despite my intentions to keep the container light; this is due to the Python libraries.
 Without Python+libraries, the container is around 500 MB.
 Once the file has transferred, we can ssh into the server.
+Fortunately, we
+should not need to rebuild or transfer the container often.
+Using the Volumes also us to run new code without rebuilding.

 To load the image we unpack the tar: